muon-spectroscopy-computational-project/mudirac/docs/source/installation.rst

 Installation of MuDirac
 ========================
 MuDirac used CMake as a build system, and requires a C++ compiler.
 In order to compile it and prepare it to be executed on a Linux, Unix, or MacOS system with a working C++ compiler installes, follow these steps:
-1. download and unpack (or :literal:`git clone`) the repository on your loacal system;
+1. download and unpack (or :literal:`git clone`) the repository on your local system;
 2. within the main folder of the repository (the one containing the :literal:`READ.md` file), create a subfolder called :literal:`build`;
 3. within the :literal:`build` folder, run the following commands: